Codecademy/docs/content/javascript/concepts/strings/terms/substr/substr.md

   - 'paths/front-end-engineer-career-path'
 ---

 The **`.substr()`** method in JavaScript extracts a portion of a string, starting from a specified index position and extending for a specified number of characters.
 Indexing begins at zero.
+If a negative index is provided, it indicates the position from the end of the string, allowing extraction starting from the specified number of characters from the end.

 ## Syntax